morganbarkhurst/PythonProjectDataAnalysis/README.md

 -   The courses will be available for the duration of the semester.
 -   I will have access to all required software.
--   I will have enough background knowlege to successfully complete this bootcamp course.
+-   I will have enough background knowlege to successfully complete this course.

 ### Stakeholders